Larry Wilson (American football)

-Lawrence Frank Wilson (March 24, 1938 – September 17, 2020) was an American professional football safety who played with the St. Louis Cardinals of the National Football League (NFL).
-An eight-time Pro Bowl selection, he played his entire 13-year career with the Cardinals and remained on the team's payroll until 2003, long after the team moved to Phoenix in the 1988 season.
+Lawrence Frank Wilson (March 24, 1938 – September 17, 2020) was an American professional football safety who played 13 years with the St. Louis Cardinals of the National Football League (NFL).
+Wilson was an eight-time Pro Bowl selection, and first or second-team All-Pro in seven seasons, at free safety.
+During the 1960s, Wilson became the leading player in developing and using the safety blitz as a means to disrupt opponents' offenses.
+He was nicknamed "Wildcat", after the Cardinals' name for their safety blitz play.

-Wilson was inducted into the Pro Football Hall of Fame in 1978, his first year of eligibility, was named to the NFL 75th Anniversary All-Time Team in 1994 and was named to the NFL 100th Anniversary All-Time Team in 2019.
+Wilson was inducted into the Pro Football Hall of Fame in 1978, in his first year of eligibility.
+He was named to the NFL 75th Anniversary All-Time Team in 1994, and was named to the NFL 100th Anniversary All-Time Team in 2019.
+He received numerous other honors at every level; from his high school, at the collegiate level, and in the NFL.

+Wilson ranks 26th all-time in interceptions.
+In 1966, he led the NFL in interceptions while tying the record for interceptions in consecutive games (seven); and received the first George Halas Cup as defensive player of the year.
+Wilson had three interceptions in a single game twice (with interception returns for touchdowns in each of those games); famously had an interception in 1965 while playing a game against the Pittsburgh Steelers with casts on both of his broken hands; and in 1966 made a spectacular one-handed interception against the Philadelphia Eagles which he then returned 91 yards for a touchdown, that later was selected as one of the top 100 plays in NFL history.

+Wilson played his entire 13-year career with the Cardinals and remained with the team in coaching, scouting, and executive capacities until 2003, long after the team moved to Phoenix in the 1988 season.
+He is a member of the Cardinals Ring of Honor, and the team retired his jersey No. 8 at the end of the 1972 season after Wilson announced his retirement.
+Wilson played college football for the University of Utah Utes; and was inducted into the school's athletic hall of fame in 1985.

 Early life

 Wilson was born on March 24, 1938, in Rigby, Idaho, where he grew up.
 Wilson’s mother died when he was a child and his father raised Wilson and his brother.
 Wilson helped raise his younger brother, with his father out of the house as a truck driver at times.
 As a teen, he worked long days harvesting potatoes.